Graph-Native Normalization: Evaluation

-The application of graph-native \ac{lpg} normalization has an effect on the structure and size of an \ac{lpg}.
-Depending on the transformations applied, the impact of these changes differ.
-Using a logarithmic scale, \Cref{fig:transformation-impact} shows the relative percentage change of our per-graph metrics caused by the normalization process. \Cref{fig:impact-of-all} depicts the effect of considering \emph{all} dependencies, \Cref{fig:impact-nodes} shows the effect when considering dependencies that lead to reification, and \Cref{fig:impact-edges} illustrates the effect of considering dependencies that do not lead to reification.
-This provides insights into how normalization is affected by dependencies that match different redundancy patterns (cf. \Cref{tab:transformation-patterns}).
+} Graph-native \ac{lpg} normalization affects the structure and size of an \ac{lpg}, with the precise impact depending on the transformations applied. \Cref{fig:transformation-impact} shows the relative percentage change of our per-graph metrics on a logarithmic scale, broken down by dependency type: \Cref{fig:impact-of-all} for all dependencies, \Cref{fig:impact-edges} for those leading to reification, and \Cref{fig:impact-nodes} for those that do not.
+This reveals how different redundancy patterns (cf. \Cref{tab:transformation-patterns}) influence normalization.

-When transformations that create new nodes without reification, i.e., $\varInfomorphism_\text{within-n}$ and $\varInfomorphism_\text{between-np-ep}$, are considered for normalization, new nodes are created for the properties of the descriptor of a dependency and connected to the existing subgraph using an edge.
-Thus, as \Cref{fig:impact-nodes} shows, the number of nodes and edges in the graph increases, whereas the number of properties decreases.
-This is an effect of storing information only once.
+Transformations that create new nodes without reification (e.g., $\varInfomorphism_\text{within-n}$ and $\varInfomorphism_\text{between-np-ep}$) introduce new nodes for the properties of the descriptor of a dependency and connect them to the existing subgraph via an edge.
+As \Cref{fig:impact-nodes} shows, this increases the number of nodes and edges while decreasing the number of properties -- an effect of storing each piece of information only once.